ilipovsky/SharedMemChannels/README.md

 # SharedMemChannels
 A C++ IPC inspired by MS Threading Channels

+Right now works in Windows, but will be extended for Linux in the future.
+(Alas, anynomous shared memory works not as elegantly in Linux, but I have some ideas on how to get around it.)

+Before building the solution, make sure VCPKG is installed in your system.

 Let’s look at how shared memory is allocated.
 The overview:

 Memory provisioning (i.e. allocation of the big shared mem segment).
 This is the raw mem block.